 Fax Printing Mode at Optional Counter Off 5167 Enables or disables the automatic print out without an accounting device.
 This SP is used when the receiving fax is accounted for by an external accounting device.
-0 : Automatic printing 1: No automatic printing
+O: Automatic printing 1: No automatic printing

+CE Login

-CE Login 5169 If you will change the printer bit switches, you must 'log in' to service mode with this SP before you go into the printer SP mode.
-[0 to 1 / 0 / 1] 0: Off.
+5169 If you will change the printer bit switches, you must 'log in' to service mode with this SP before you go into the printer SP mode.

+[0 to 1 / 0 / 1]

+O: Off.
 Printer bit switches cannot be adjusted.
+On Printer bit switches can be adjusted.

 1: On.
 Printer bit switches can be adjusted.